 - Use motion-activated lights to expose intruders

-Today's security systems offer features specifically beneficial during civil unrest situations.
-Cloud-based storage ensures video evidence remains accessible even if on-site equipment is damaged.
-Smart alerts can notify property owners immediately when motion is detected, allowing for rapid response coordination with law enforcement.
+Modern security systems offer features that are particularly useful during civil unrest.
+Cloud-based storage keeps video evidence accessible even if on-site equipment is damaged.
+Smart alerts can notify you the moment motion is detected, allowing for faster coordination with law enforcement.

 Vacant rental units are especially vulnerable during periods of unrest.
-Without tenants present to notice suspicious activity or call for help, break-ins and vandalism often go undetected for days.
-This makes them an easy target for looters or vandals looking for accessible properties.
+Without tenants present to notice suspicious activity or call for help, break-ins and vandalism can go undetected for days.
+That makes them easy targets for anyone looking for accessible properties.

 - Regularly inspect vacant units or hire a property management company